ushham/JournalTool/README.md

 A user interface to manage journal entries, which are written in markdown or other markup text files.
 The tool also manages an accompanying JSON database.

+It has been written for linux and macOS.

+## Setup

-It has been written for linux and macOS. control.py is the sheet requires the user to point the code at a specific folder, where the journal entries are then saved into subfolders by year -> month.
+**control.py** is where the user points at a specific directory, where the journal entries are then automatically saved into subfolders by year -> month.

+The user defind template must be put in this directory and named *Template.md*.

+**gui.py** is the script to run to access the run, which then allows the user to control the tool.

-The code opens a templete markdown file to then copy to the subfolder matching the date.
+The code opens a user specified templete to then copy to the subfolder matching the date.

+## Requirements

-Required (Written to ensure this would run natively on apple silicon):
+Required packages (Written to ensure this would run natively on apple silicon):

 * Python 3
 * Matplotlib
 * tkcalendar